 Why I Applied to be a Fellow

 "America is aging rapidly.
 I am passionate about ensuring that our current systems provide quality health care and services to older adults so they may achieve their goals.
 As individuals age, their risk for experiencing disability increases.
 I believe that research can help provide evidence for how adults are currently aging with a disability or aging into a disability.
 However, research is only a part of the effort in how we prepare for our growing aging population.
-I am fascinated in the mechanisms of how empirical evidence influences policy and how policy influences research, which led me to apply to be a Health and Aging Policy Fellow.
-I hope my experiences as a fellow support my long-term goals of being a well-versed researcher, a strong advocate for equity and welfare, and contribute to the improvement of health care policy and reform."
+I am fascinated by the mechanisms of how empirical evidence influences policy and how policy influences research, which led me to apply to be a Health and Aging Policy Fellow.
+My experiences as a fellow have supported my long-term goals of being a well-versed researcher, a strong advocate for equity and welfare, and contributor to the improvement of health care policy and reform."